py-yyc/admin/Accounts.md

 ## Assembly CS

-Not really an account, but we have the “4th Tuesday of every month” slot at [Assembly CS](http://www.assemblycs.com).
+Not really an account, but we have the “4th Wednesday of every month” slot at [Assembly CS](http://www.assemblycs.com).
 See the contact info [here](secrets/assembly.gpg).